mrmeizongo/Xpilot/README.md

 ## NOTICE

 Throttle is always under manual control.
-Signal wire for throttle goes directly to ESC for motor control.

 Rate/Expo should NOT be used for Rate(2)/Stabilize(3) flight modes.
 You can however configure Rate/Expo for passthrough(1) flight mode.

-Two calibration functions are provided.
+Two calibration functions are provided; CALIBRATE and CALIBRATE_DEBUG.
 Uncommenting CALIBRATE runs the calibration function and stores the X, Y, and Z accel/gyro biases in flash memory.
 Uncommenting CALIBRATE_DEBUG does same and prints out the calibration values in the serial monitor for inspection.
 Ensure the airplane is on a level surface and held still throughout the calibration process.

 At any time, you can view the calibrated values on the serial monitor by uncommenting READ_CALIBRATION_FROM_EEPROM in [DefaultConfig.h](lib/PlaneConfigs/src/DefaultConfig.h)